neuromorphic-paris/sepia/README.md

 # Sepia

-Sepia is a library to communicate with an event-based camera.
-It is an header-only library.
+Sepia implements the [EventStream](https://github.com/neuromorphic-paris/eventStream) specification, and provides components on top of which a communication library with actual event-based cameras can be built.

 # Installation